wavefrontHQ/docs/pages/doc/wavefront_usage_info.md

 ### Drill Down with Wavefront Top and Wavefront Spy API

 If you need more than 3 levels of namespaces or if the dashboard doesn't answer your questions for other reasons, Wavefront Top and the Spy API show in detail what’s happening right now.
-* [Wavefront Top](https://github.com/wavefrontHQ/wftop) supports metrics and IDs.
+* [Wavefront Top](https://github.com/wavefrontHQ/wftop) lets you examine which ingested metrics were accessed during the last lookback period.
 * The [Wavefront Spy API](wavefront_monitoring_spy.html) also supports delta counters, histograms, spans, and span logs.

 With Wavefront Top you can:
+* Use the *PPS* column shows ingestion rates.
+* Use the *%Acc.* column shows the percentages of the ingested rates that are accessed by queries.
 * Dive into deeper levels of the namespace than with the Namespace Explorer dashboard.
 * View ingestion rate by source, point tag, or ingestion source.
 * See what percentage of currently ingested data within a namespace is actually accessed in queries over X days.
 The number of days defaults to 7 and is configurable.
-* See what range of values is sent in for a particular namespace.
+* See what range of values is sent in for a namespace.
-* See the data lag for a particular namespace.
+* See the data lag for a namespace.

 {% include tip.html content="You cannot see the information over time from Wavefront Top.
 Use one of the Wavefront Usage dashboards instead if possible." %}

-The [Wavefront Spy API](wavefront_monitoring_spy.html) gives even more detail, but in most cases Wavefront Top is sufficient.
+The [Wavefront Spy API](wavefront_monitoring_spy.html) gives even more detail, but the information in Wavefront Top is usually sufficient.

 ### Consider Sending Data Less Frequently

-Even though Tanzu Observability supports second-level granularity for metric data points,  data rarely needs to be that granular.
+Even though Tanzu Observability supports per second granularity for metric data points,  data rarely needs to be that granular.

-* If some data does not need to be that granular, there can be significant savings just by increasing the interval at which that data reports.
+* For data that does not need to be that granular, increase the reporting interval for significant savings.
 For example, switching from a 1-second interval to a 1-minute interval results in a 60x reduction in the ingestion rate for that set of data.

-* Another area to explore for adjusting reporting intervals is *constant values*.
-Values that do not change often are great candidates for increasing reporting intervals.
+* Values that do not change often (constants) are great candidates for increasing reporting intervals.

     You can use [Wavefront Top](wavefront_monitoring_spy.html#get-started-with-wavefront-top-and-spy) to uncover constant values.
 The *Range* column shows the range of the reported values (the maximum value minus the minimum value) for each namespace.

     - If the range is *0*, then this data set is most likely reporting constant values.

-    - If the range does not change, it is also possible that only a few fixed values are reported and the data set can also be a candidate for increased reporting intervals.
+    - If the range does not change, it is also possible that only a few fixed values are reported.
+The data set is a candidate for higher reporting intervals.

 ## How Can I Optimize My Scan Rate?